hkrickybjjdev/digital-sales-monorepo/apps/api/README.md

 The pages module follows a clean architecture pattern:

 1. **Models Layer** (`models/schemas.ts`)
-   - Defines data structures using Zod schemas
+   - Defines data structures using Zod schemas for validation and type safety.
-   - Provides type definitions derived from schemas
+   - Provides type definitions derived from schemas, ensuring type consistency across the application.
-   - Handles validation rules for all data entities
+   - Centralizes the definition of data shapes, making it easier to manage and update data structures.

 2. **Repository Layer** (`repositories/`)
    - Handles database operations